GiacomoPope/xoflib/README.md

 ## Release Notes

+- v0.4.0: modify CI and update pyO3 version for Python 3.13 support
 - v0.3.1: modify the `__str__()` and `__repr__()` methods of the `Shake` and `Sponge` classes
 - v0.3.0: include pyO3 bindings for BLAKE3 using the [`blake3`](https://crates.io/crates/blake3) crate
 - v0.2.0: include pyO3 bindings for Ascon and AsconA using the [`ascon-hash`](https://crates.io/crates/ascon-hash) crate